KevinMongiello/miro-clone/README.todos.md

+# Done
+- [x]  Migrate to Vite || Webpack

-# Todos
+# Todo
+- [ ] Auth + DB Integration
+  - [ ] Signup, Login, Forgot Password pages
+  - [ ] Boards are protected until auth
+- [ ] Enable Auth via Okta

-- Tools should receive board instance via constructor.
+- [ ] Tools should receive board instance via constructor.
 This way, they don't have to be passed the board instance with every call.
-- Migrate to Vite || Webpack
-- Integrate Jest and create tests
+- [ ] Integrate Jest and create tests

 # Bugs

-- Visible objects stat includes background lines
+- [ ] Visible objects stat includes background lines

 # Optimizations

-- Shape tool should use the selection tool under the hood.
+- [ ] Shape tool should use the selection tool under the hood.
 Just get the selection coords and draw a square over it.
+- [ ] Improve Signup/Login Form (validations, encryption, error messages, etc)

 # Extras

-- DB Integration
-- Auth
-- Logging via Logrocket or similar
+- [ ] Logging via Logrocket or similar